KShebek/cbe504/main.typ

 and thereby
 $ (dif ln(k^(+))) / (dif T) - (dif ln(k^(-))) / (dif T) = (Delta H^std) / (R T^2). $
 By invoking $Delta H^std = E_"a,f" - E_"a,r"$,
-where $E_"a,f"$ and $E_"a,r"$ are activation energies for the forward and reverse reactions, respectively, Arrhenius concluded that, largely by analogy, the following is likely to be true:
+where $E_"a,f"$ and $E_"a,r"$ are activation energies for the forward and reverse reactions of a reversible elementary step, respectively, Arrhenius concluded that, largely by analogy, the following is likely to be true:
 $
 (dif ln(k^(+))) / (dif T) = E_"a,f" / (R T^2),quad
 (dif ln(k^(-))) / (dif T) = E_"a,r" / (R T^2)